starryxoxo/treeajmgar/src/site/notes/mpt/tmp/Chapter 1.md

 ![7tmp.jpg](/img/user/a%20storage/7tmp.jpg)
 ![8tmp.jpg](/img/user/a%20storage/8tmp.jpg)

-Jino just laughed the joke off, but I stared at him with the disappointed emoji.
-The professor then started taking attendance and *voila*, I learned *nothing* after the lecture was dismissed.
+Jino laughed the joke off, but I stared at him with disappointment.
+The professor then started taking attendance the moment I sat down and *voila*, I learned *nothing* after the lecture was dismissed.

 Oh well, psychology.
 Roccini in its finest.

 "Why take psychology?" you might ask.
-You're in for a ride now aren't 'ya?

 Not me—but I have no choice.
-Both in Roccini quarters where I live and here in college takes be back to taking psychology.
-They're engrained to me forever.
-Since dad has never quit on me, I try my best at it.
+Both in Roccini quarters where I live and here in college takes me back to taking psychology.
+They're being engrained to me to be more of a spy.

+Since dad has never quit on me, I try my best.

-I'm great at *it* though, but I have a love-hate relationship with it.
+I'm great at being a psycho though, but it's simultaneously a love-hate relationship. *Psycho*, got it?
+(laugh, reader.)

 Worse, I have Calculus for *some* reason.
 I think I'm gonna fail this semester...